-The ONLY Colonial Williamsburg ghost tour that takes you inside the historic buildings!
+The ONLY Colonial Williamsburg ghost tour that goes inside the historic buildings!
 This unique storytelling experience brings the past to life (and death) with ghostly tales of hauntings and horrors spun directly from 18th century sources.
 Wear your walking shoes!
-This one-hour walking tour is not recommended for young children.

 You can learn a lot about a person from the things they own.
 Discover what you can learn about George Washington from objects associated with or owned by him.

 Come stroll through the Rockefellers' garden at Bassett Hall!
 An interpreter shares stories about the family's visits in the 1930s and '40s, the flora and fauna they loved, the landscape architect who designed the gardens, and the events that unfolded under the Great Oak.